Components of the GC Flow Builder - Online Help | Zoho Desk

 6. Click Add.

-Viewing Flow Metrics
+Viewing the Flow metrics

 Once a flow is published the metrics will highlight the number of users who actually entered the flow, participated in the chat, the route they went and more.
 These details can help the organizations a great deal in improvizing the flows for better adoption and increased usage.